rustformers/llm/crates/ggml/README.md

 (ML) - the "GG" refers to the initials of its originator ([Georgi Gerganov](https://ggerganov.com/)).
-In addition to defining low-level machine learning primitives (like a [tensor](#weights) type), GGML defines a binary format for distributing large language models (LLMs) This crate provides Rust [bindings](sys) into the reference implementation of GGML, as well as a collection of [native](src) Rust helpers to provide safe, idiomatic access to those bindings.
+In addition to defining low-level machine learning primitives (like a [tensor](#weights) type), GGML defines a binary format for distributing large language models (LLMs).
+This crate provides Rust [bindings](sys) into the reference implementation of GGML, as well as a collection of [native](src) Rust helpers to provide safe, idiomatic access to those bindings.
 GGML makes use of a technique called